SubnauticaModding/Nautilus/Nautilus/Documentation/guides/assetbundles.md

 Next, follow these steps to assign an asset bundle to your prefab.
 1. After all your prefab configuration is done, select it in the ``Project`` window.
-2. Click on on "Asset Bundle" in the bottom right of the Inspector.
+2. Click on "Asset Bundle" in the bottom right of the Inspector.
 Here you can either assign your prefab to an existing AssetBundle or create a new one.

 ![assetbundles-assigning](../images/guides/assetbundles-assigning.png)